thuma/MySL/README.md

  - sms.php

-Sms service to send send card data by sms on request.
+SMS service to send send card data by sms on request.
+I use the 46Elks (www.46elks.com) SMS API to connect to the rel word.